 In scenarios such as dog daycare or the dog park where one dog won’t leave my dog alone, I re-direct their attentions with toys or food or by calling them.

 Sometimes I have Ace sit and stay at my side for a minute to give him a chance to re-group.
 Usually the other dog runs off and annoys someone else.
 This “time out” is not a punishment.
 It’s a chance for my dog to relax and take a break.
 After a minute or so, my dog is eager to go back and play.
 If not, then it’s a good time for us to leave the park.

 I also call my dog and have him sit at my side whenever a new dog enters the park so my dog isn’t the one overwhelming the newcomer.

-Dogs growl when they are guarding/showing possessiveness of toys or food
+4. Dog growls at other dogs when guarding/showing possessiveness of toys or food

 Dogs have a tendency to guard food or toys.
 Ace will growl at other dogs that try to take his resources.
 This is common dog behavior, although probably not something any of us would like our dogs to do.
 The dog is saying, “This is mine!
 Leave me alone!”
 Typically, the dogs work this out on their own with no issues.